Aliases for RPS27 Gene

 GeneCards Summary for RPS27 Gene

 RPS27 (Ribosomal Protein S27) is a Protein Coding gene.
-Diseases associated with RPS27 include Irregular Astigmatism and Diamond-Blackfan Anemia.
-Among its related pathways are Viral mRNA Translation and Signaling by GPCR.
+Diseases associated with RPS27 include Irregular Astigmatism and Squamous Cell Carcinoma, Head And Neck.
+Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Metabolism.
 GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.
 An important paralog of this gene is RPS27L.